icefields/dotfiles/README.md

 ## Bash
 Bash config files (`.bashrc`)

+## Fish
+Call `set -U fish_color_autosuggestion brblack` once to restore transparency in the suggestion.

 ## Awesome WM
 Requires all the autostarting apps to be installed, comment out, in `autorun.sh`, the apps that are not installed.<br>